 A sibling is a funny thing.
 Chance made us the product of the same two people and predetermined that, from day one, we would spend countless hours together in the same spaces—the same back seats, the same birthday parties, baseball games, schools, Christmas morning living rooms, dinner tables, with every passing year, as we inch toward adulthood.
 No one else on the planet is a similar witness to or understands how we were formed.
 Parents, yes; but they’re our teachers and disciplinarians, too.
 Siblings, though, pass from awkward new life stage to awkward new life stage with us as peers, on a nearly identical path that only you and they share.

 This is what the mid-80s through the late 90s looked like in our house: Unending days spent in our big flat backyard with Alex and Jack.
-We threw around various balls: footballs, baseballs; or we chipped golf balls.
+We threw around various balls: footballs and baseballs, or we’d take out clubs and chip golf balls.
 In the front driveway, we played a lot of P-I-G. Alex and I constructed a rollerblade course that took us from the front driveway through the garage, down a ramp, and around the back patio.
 We skated it on loop for whole afternoons.
-Sometimes neighborhood boys came over to play a game of baseball or touch football.
+Sometimes, neighborhood boys came over to play a game of baseball or touch football.
 For unknown reasons, Alex never told me to leave, so I became a girl who played sports with boys; and then I always did.

 One year, Alex and I got Cabbage Patch dolls.
 They were called Eldwin and Nelson.
 We played with them a lot.
 One day we held a funeral, maybe for Nelson, while Eldwin wept.
 When Alex had a friend over from school he asked me to hide Eldwin under my bed.
 I did and never said a word (at least not right away).
 Then there were basement hours: It was carpeted so we spent days down there building thousands of legos and listening to a tape deck with speakers.
 That was where we first heard Michael Jackson sing “Billie Jean.”
 When Columbia House came around, Alex joined, so it was also the place we heard Nine Inch Nails, Beastie Boys, and The Spin Doctors.